The Earth School Handbook

 It is important that healthy children come to school every day!
 When children are frequently absent, they miss important instruction in their classes.
 It may be difficult for them to catch up on projects and missed experiences.

-If a child will not be attending school, parents should notify the office by phone or email (CarmenN@theearthschool.org) between 8:00 and 9:00 a.m.
+If a child will be absent, parents should notify the office by phone or email (CarmenN@theearthschool.org) between 8:00 and 9:00 a.m.
 When the student returns, a doctor’s note or written explanation of the absence should be submitted to Carmen Nieves in the main office.
 If the child’s absence was due to an infectious disease, a physician’s note is required for re-admission.
 Absences of three or more consecutive days without notification are subject to an attendance investigation by the Department of Education.
-Please note that attendance patterns are an important consideration on most middle school applications.
-Parents are required to notify in writing the classroom teacher and the office in the event of a planned absence (trip, funeral, etc.).
+Please note that attendance patterns are an important consideration on middle school applications.
+In the event of a planned absence, such as a trip or funeral, parents are required to notify the classroom teacher and the office in writing.

 One of the most important ways that parents can help their children succeed in school is by getting them to school on time.
 Teachers take attendance on forms that are sent to the office at 8:35 a.m. along with school lunch counts.
 Children arriving after 8:35 must stop in the office for a late pass and deliver the late pass to his/her classroom teacher.
-Failure to get a late pass may result in the child being marked absent for the day and not enough school lunches.
+Failure to get a late pass may result in the child being marked absent for the day and delayed lunch service.

 Here’s why it’s important to be on time:

-If a child must leave school before dismissal time, parents or authorized caregivers must sign the child out in the main office (Room 140) where they will receive a dismissal slip to give to the supervising teacher.
+If a child must leave school before dismissal time, parents or authorized caregivers must go to the main office (Room 140) where they will receive a dismissal slip to give to the supervising teacher.
 No child will be released early without an authorized adult to accompany them.

 MTA bus and train passes are available for students who live more than one mile from school.
 Applications are available in The Earth School Office.

-The School Nurse and the Ryan-NENA Health Clinic are located in Room 128.
+The school nurse and the Ryan Community Health Clinic are located in Room 128.
 Practitioners are available during the school day for medical emergencies.
 Parents can sign up with the clinic for free health screenings, immunizations, and other services.
+Each child must submit a yearly Health Form indicating that they have had their annual health exam.

-The Earth School is home to a University Settlement School-Based Mental Health Clinic.
+The Earth School is home to an onsite University Settlement School-Based Mental Health Clinic.
 Counseling services for children are available in school and scheduled conveniently to complement your child’s class schedule.
-This program is paid for by your insurance provider (Medicaid, Health First, etc.) not the Department of Education and does not require a school referral.
-For more information or to find out if they accept your insurance, please reach out to AliK@theearthschool.org.
+This program is paid for by Medicaid and does not require a school referral.
+Also through University Settlement is Families Thriving, a free family support program which includes individual and group services.
+For help connecting with these and other support services, contact Guidance Counselor Shirley Suares or School Social Worker Rebecca Forlenza.

 Emergency Contact Information Form

 Each year, parents are required to update their child’s Emergency Contact Information.
 We need this important information to provide for children in the event that they become ill or injured in school, are not picked up on time, or if we should need to contact you immediately.
-Please notify us of any changes in phone numbers, address, or other information by using an Emergency Contact/Authorizations Update Form available in the main office.
+Please notify the office of any changes in phone numbers, address, or other information that occur during the year.

 Emergency School Closings